-The adaptive cruise control only warns of vehicles which its radar unit has detected - hence a warning may not be given, or it may be given with a certain delay.
+The adaptive cruise control only warns of vehicles which the radar sensor has detected.
+Hence the warning may not be given, or it may be given with a certain delay.
 Do not wait for a warning without braking when so required.